kaustubhhiware/NotiFyre/README.md

 Alternatively, you could force-kill notifications when the next one is ready by adding this line at the top of `notif()` - `killall notify-osd` but the results aren't consistent.
 So yeah, one at a time.

+# Why this
 I had to reinstall Ubuntu quite a number of times thanks to how awesome Windows messed up my laptop.
-This script seeks to help anyone who multi-tasks, or does not constantly check their terminals.ntfy wasn't consistent always, so made this.
+This script seeks to help anyone who multi-tasks, or does not constantly check their terminals. [ntfy](https://github.com/dschep/ntfy) wasn't consistent always, so made this.

 Any suggestions?
 Make an issue about it.